-Available for sale investments
+Available for sale investments (before July 2018)

 The Fund has investments in the interests of unit trusts that are not traded in an active market.
 Investments are classified as available for sale financial assets and are stated at fair value.
 Fair value is based on the net asset backing of units in the trusts at balance date.